AlphaOne1/sonicweb/README.md

 ./sonic-linux-amd64 -root testroot/ -header "Environment: production"
 ```

-To add a huge number of headers the `-headerfile` parameter can be used:
+To add a huge number of headers, the `-headerfile` parameter can be used:

 ```sh
 ./sonic-linux-amd64 -root testroot/ -headerfile additional_headers.conf